 Alternatively, if you plan to visit Hoi An, check out our amazing article about the private tour we had with a Vietnam War veteran who gave us an incredible insight into Ho Chi Minh and Vietnam’s turbulent modern history.

 The 22 meter high building can be found in Ba Dinh Square which is a huge open area filled with plants and flowers.

 12. Avoid Dong Xuan Market But Visit The Hanoi Night Market

-We were hugely underwhelmed personally.
+We were hugely underwhelmed by Dong Xuan.
 It is difficult to find anything unique or interesting at Dong Xuan having visited several markets around the world.

 13. Walk The Museum At Hoa Lo Prison (Hanoi Hilton)